 Hosting Docs#

-dbt docs can be served directly from the Apache Airflow webserver with the Cosmos Airflow plugin, without requiring the user to set up anything outside of Airflow.
-This page describes how to host docs in the Airflow webserver directly, although some users may opt to host docs externally.
+dbt docs can be served directly from the Apache Airflow® webserver (Airflow 2) or API server (Airflow 3) with the Cosmos Airflow plugin, without requiring the user to set up anything outside of Airflow.
+This page describes how to host docs in the Airflow webserver/API server directly, although some users may opt to host docs externally.

 Overview#